How is HIV spread?

 Get tested for HIV with Online Doctor

 If you want to get tested for HIV you can order a home test kit from Online Doctor.
 We use an advanced test that involves taking a small blood sample taken from your finger tip, and sending it back to our lab.
-Our tests can detect HIV as early as four weeks after exposure.
+Our tests can detect HIV as early as 45 days after exposure.

 Find out more by visiting our online STI test clinic.